aridjayarecipes/cutesrecipes.web.app/content/post/2321-recipe-of-super-quick-homemade-grandma-betty-and-39-s-pumpkin-pie.md

 - "Make a ball from the dough, and put it in the refrigerator to cool for at least 10 minutes.
 You want the dough to be cold when you roll it out into a crust."
 - "Now make the filling: Combine the eggs, pumpkin, sugar, salt and spices into a bowl and mix with a whisk until the color is even."
 - "Last, add the evaporated milk gradually, pouring about 3 oz at a time in and mixing well.
 Put the filling into the refrigerator."
 - "Get ready to roll the crust.
 Get your pie plate ready, get out a rolling pin, dust it with flour.
 Prepare your rolling surface with a dusting of flour as well.
 A granite or stone rolling surface is best, because it will keep the dough cool.
-You want to do this next part fairly quickly because you don't want the dough to warm up too much, and the longer you work the dough, the tougher the crust will be."
+You want to do this next part fairly quickly because you don&#39;t want the dough to warm up too much, and the longer you work the dough, the tougher the crust will be."
 - "Get the dough out of the fridge, put some flour on your hands and flatten the ball into a thick circle, then put it on your rolling surface."
 - "Roll out the dough to fit your pie plate.
 Flip the dough and dust with flour a few times to prevent it sticking to your rolling surface.
 Thickness of the rolled out crust should be about 3/8 inch thick."
 - "Put the rolled dough into the pie plate, push the dough gently into the bottom of the edges, and trim (or decorate) the rim of the crust."